Bulimo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	.
 The numbers must be separated by comma, followed by a space , .
 You are allowed to use the standard library

+16. 103-fibonacci.c : By considering the terms in the Fibonacci sequence whose values do not exceed 4,000,000, write a program that finds and prints the sum of the even-valued terms, followed by a new line.

+	.
+You are allowed to use the standard library